2016, Portugal and Cristiano Ronaldo pulled out their thorn

 In eighths they got rid of Croatia in extra time with a late goal Quaresma and in the quarterfinals they beat on penalties Poland.
 The only triumph of the Portuguese in the tournament in the regulation 90 minutes came in the semifinals.
 The combined of Fernando Santos the faces were seen with the surprising Welsh from Gareth Bale, who was one step away from the final in his first appearance at a European Championship.
 In the final I expected France, with everything ready to celebrate in Saint-Denis before his fans.

 Despite a somewhat hesitant start in terms of the game, in the qualifying rounds ‘Les Bleus’ had shown why they were one of the clear favorites to take the title beyond being the hosts.
 But Portugal was very aware of the 2004 European Championship.
-The Portuguese carried out an endurance exercise throughout the tournament that had turned them into a very rocky block and mentally strong.
-Not even the injury of Christian at the start of the game after a clash with Payet shook the Portuguese wall.
+The Portuguese carried out an endurance exercise throughout the tournament that had turned them into a very rocky and mentally strong block.
+Not even the injury of Christian at the start of the game after a clash with Payet made the Portuguese wall totter.

 The minutes went by and Portugal was playing with the environmental pressure on France, just as Greece did with them twelve years before.
 The Gauls had the title in a shot of Gignac who ran into the stick just before extra time.
 In extra time, the Portuguese team gave a step forward, taking advantage of France’s fear of losing, and then appeared another unexpected hero in the history of the Eurocup.